yzeroy/kalico/docs/Config_Reference.md

 #   input shapers, this parameter can be set from different
 #   considerations.
 The default value is 0, which disables input
 #   shaping for Y axis.
+#   For printers with dual toolheads, this parameter supports comma-separated
+#   lists as described in shaper_freq_x.
 #shaper_type: mzv
 #   A type of the input shaper to use for both X and Y axes.
 Supported
 #   shapers are zv, mzv, zvd, ei, 2hump_ei, and 3hump_ei.
 The default